ozefreitas/M-PARTY/README.md

                         annotation.
 Defaults to "annotation" -c CONFIG_FILE, --config_file CONFIG_FILE
                         user defined config file.
 Only recommended for advanced users.
-Defaults to '/config/config.yaml'.
-If
-                        given, overrides config file construction from input -v, --version         show program's version number and exit
+Defaults to 'config.yaml'.
+If given, overrides config file construction from input --display_config      declare to output the written config file together with results.
+Useful in case of debug -v, --version         show program's version number and exit
 ```